frequency-chain/frequency/designdocs/user-handles.md

 ## Governance

-### Governance to alter min max range and handle merging(?)
+### Governance to alter min max range

-As a network frequency should allow governance to alter the min and max range for suffixes and the handle merging setting.
+As a network, Frequency should allow governance to alter the min and max range for suffixes.
 This extrinsic will allow governance to alter the min and max range for suffixes.

 ``` rust
 Input